MagicMumble/opty-func/README.md

      npm install ffi
      npm install ref-array

-If you're getting hit by the error `Could not locate the bindings file` try rebuilding dependencies with npm rebuild.
+If you're getting hit by the error *'Could not locate the bindings file'* try rebuilding dependencies with npm rebuild.
 It might happen when some libraries failed during installation.

      npm rebuild